Humans, historically speaking, are horrible.

 Remember in cartoons where they’d shoot someone out of a cannon?
 Well, death by ‘blown from a gun’ isn’t quite the same but it’s pretty damn close.
 Only there’s a lot less confetti and a lot more… blood.

 You also don’t shoot off into the air, sparks trailing behind you.
 Well… not quite.
 They tied the accused to the mouth of the gun so their back rested against the muzzle; they’d pull the trigger and… BOOM!
-The person’s top half would explode in a grisly display of human firework.
+The person’s top half would explode in a grisly display of human fireworks.

 5. Execution Method: Death by Saw